-- b To include or exclude ladder wells, select of clear the Ladder(s) check box. - c To select all wells in the plate, click the Select All Rows button in the upper right corner of the Filter Plate Diagram. - d To select or clear specific wells or columns, click the row letter or column number in the Filter Plate diagram. - 4 In the Type drop-down list, select the desired filter type.
+- a To select or clear quadrants, select or clear the Quadrant Select check boxes. - b To include or exclude ladder wells, select of clear the Ladder(s) check box. - c To select all wells in the plate, click the Select All Rows button in the upper right corner of the Filter Plate Diagram. - d To select or clear specific wells or columns, click the row letter or column number in the Filter Plate diagram. - 4 In the Type drop-down list, select the desired filter type.
 The filter types available depend on the assay that was used to create the data file. - 5 If desired, click the Color button to the right of the Type dropdown list and select the desired color for the filter.
 Any wells selected by the filter display the filter color in the Plate View or List View.
-(See "Well Colors in a Filtered Collection" on page 49 for more information.) - 6 Select the desired filter criteria.
+(See "Well Colors in a Filtered Collection" on page 50 for more information.) - 6 Select the desired filter criteria.
 Numeric value operators are equal to (with percent threshold), between, less than, or greater than.
 Text expressions can contain wild cards.
 Expected Peaks criteria specify expected peaks in a well. - 7 Click the Add button.
 The filter is added to the Available Filters list box and is selected by default.
 The Plate View displays the selected wells. - 8 If multiple filters are selected, select the desired Filter Options: OR, AND(Peak), or AND(Well).
 (See Selecting Filters in a Collection for more information.)